NAMA for the sugar sector in Mexico

 - Estimate of relevant technology prices in a Mexican context.

-If the strategy is implemented it will contribute to the green transition of Mexico’s energy production.
-It will also mean:
+If the strategy is implemented, it will contribute to the green transition of Mexico’s energy production.
+It will also result in:

 - Large energy savings at the individual facilities

-- Reduces air pollution through better flue gas cleaning
+- Reduces air pollution through improved cleaning of flue gas